mendiolamj/cg-cloud-foundations-wiki/AWS-ECS-Fargate-lab.md

 In the next page, you can leave all the configuration options as their defaults.

 Go ahead and click create on the bottom.

+You'll be taken to an overview of our cluster, and in the table at the bottom you should see your new task in the "Tasks" table with the status of "Provisioning".
+It may take a moment or two for the container to provision.
+To check press the refresh button and wait until the status changes to "Running".